 The horizontal tail is made up of a stabilizer and elevator with tip balancing horns.
-All the control surfaces, except for the flaps and trim tab, are balanced, and all the surfaces, except for the rudder and fuse-lage aileron line, are controlled via push-pull rods.
-Standard engine for this manual is the Rotax 912iS2 but the 912ULS2 and turbocharged 914UL2 version are also available.
-The standard propeller is a two blade fixed pitch wooden-composite wrapped Sensenich, with composite made propellers from the same brand also available in two and three bladed versions.
+All the control surfaces, except for the flaps and trim tab, are balanced, and all the surfaces, except for the rudder and fuselage aileron line, are controlled via push-pull rods.
+Standard engine is the well-known turbocharged engine Rotax 914UL2 but the injected (912iS2) and aspirated (912ULS2) version are also available.
+The standard propeller is a two blade fixed pitch wooden-composite wrapped Sensenich, with composite made propellers from the same brand also available in two and three bladed ground adjustable versions.

-The total usable fuel is 29 Gal (109lt) while the entire fuel system runs below the cabin structure, protecting the occupants from the fuel lines, which consist of rigid hoses and AN fittings.
+The total usable fuel is 28.8 Gal (109lt) while the entire fuel system runs below the cabin structure, protecting the occupants from the fuel lines, which consist of rigid hoses and AN fittings.
 The canopy forms an integral part of the upper radome sliding forward and aft with final closing achieved by pulling the canopy vertically down onto an automotive-type seal.
 Three latches and 4 pins secure the canopy to the radome ensuring the best sound proofing possible.

 The Cabin offers newly designed seats and seat rails which are easily operated and adjustable fore and aft via a single handle with a reinforced area between the rails to make cabin access even easier.
 A roomy baggage compartment accommodates voluminous items with both external and internal access.
 A strong automotive seal is used on the baggage door and a courtesy lamp illuminates when this big door is opened.
 A newly designed and wide cockpit panel provides the largest choice of avionics.
-The avionics package always includes an iPad Mini with a built in application called "Tecnam Astore Owner app" containing a lot of useful information.
+The avionics package always includes an iPad Mini with a built in application called "Tecnam Astore Owner app" containing a lot of relevant and useful information.